KRameshr/KRameshr/README.md

 ## 👋 Hi there, I'm K Ramesh!

-I'm a passionate **Full Stack Web Developer** specializing in the **MERN stack** (MongoDB, Express.js, React, Node.js).
+I'm a passionate **Full Stack Web Developer** specializing in the **MERAN stack** (MongoDB, Express.js, React,Angular, Node.js).
 With hands-on experience from an internship at Intellipaat, I build responsive, user-focused web applications and secure RESTful APIs.
 I believe in writing clean, scalable code and continuously learning to stay ahead in the fast-evolving tech world.

 ---